nozense/StupidHarpTab/README.md

 * No escaping or sanitation of input AT ALL
 * No expressions - like strength, thrill, slide etc.
+* Due to DIV behaviour, line length is locked at 40em - meaning no more than 20 tab signs per line. (you can easily change this.)

 ## Tab/file syntax